githuba11y/repo_the_second2/github-desktop-README.md

 See [desktop.github.com](https://desktop.github.com) for more product-oriented information about GitHub Desktop.

-See our [getting started documentation](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/overview/getting-started-with-github-desktop) for more information on how to set up, authenticate, and configure GitHub Desktop.
+See our [getting started documentation](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/overview/getting-started-with-github-desktop) for more information on how to set up, authenticate, and configure GitHub Desktop. yep

 ## License